Mike Connolly (ice hockey): Playing career

 In the following 2014–15 season, Connolly was limited to 22 games due to a cruciate ligament injury, and was unable to reproduce his initial success in the DEL.
 After finishing with 11 points, Connolly left as a free agent and signed a one-year contract with fellow DEL club, the Straubing Tigers on March 26, 2015.

+Following his 11th season with the Straubing Tigers, Connolly announced his retirement from his 15 year professional career on May 2, 2026.